 Dos and Don’ts of the Keto Diet

-If you’re ready to try the ketogenic diet, then it is important to set yourself up for success from day one.
+If you’re ready to try the ketogenic diet after reading this overview, then it is important to set yourself up for success from day one.
 Below are some dos and don’ts to keep in mind as you transition into the keto diet.

 - Stick with healthy fats like eggs, avocado, and extra virgin olive oil.